-Join Martin Guidry for an in-depth discussion in this video Exploring anti-malware solutions, part of Securing Windows 10.
+Join Martin Guidry for an in-depth discussion in this video Exploring anti-malware solutions, part of Windows 10: Security.

 - [Voiceover] In this section, we're going to…talk about antivirus software.…Antivirus software is software designed…to detect and remove viruses from your computer.…Many of the products that are called antivirus…are actually anti-malware, because they will…remove types of malware other than just viruses.…They're usually pretty good at catching worms also,…and some of them do a decent job with Trojans and bots.…Most antivirus solutions will require definition files.…

 Those definition files are a list of…all known malware programs,…so when your antivirus software runs,…it compares the programs on your computer…against this list of known malware,…and if it finds a match,…it knows the program to be malicious.…These definition files are provided by the vendors,…and they are updated often, sometimes updated daily,…sometimes updated more than once a day,…and it's very important for you to…download those updated definition files and use them.…

 Out of date malware protection is a big problem.…There is a saying that out of date malware protection…